Lamb meatballs in curry sauce for the win.

-- 1 Tbsp. tomato paste
+- 1 Tbsp tomato paste

-- 3 Tbsp. chopped cilantro
+- 3 Tbsp cilantro chopped

 - 1 cup plain yogurt + 2 Tbsp. for thickening (paleo diet: coconut milk yogurt)

-- dash of allspice
+- 1 dash allspice

-Preheat oven to 350:
+Preheat oven to 350°F.

 - For the meatballs: Mix the spices into the garbanzo bean flour.
 Add to the meat and mix thoroughly.
 Add the egg and combine into the meat mixture.
 If you have a medium cookie scooper, form balls and place on a large Pyrex dish.
 Bake for about 15 minutes in the oven.
 You don't have to cook the meatballs all the way through since the meatballs will finish cooking in the curry sauce.